microcks/microcks.io/content/documentation/guides/installation/kubernetes-operator.md

 You've been through this guide and learned how to install Microcks on a Kubernetes cluster using the Operator.
 Congrats! 🎉

-If you want to get more information about available deployment options and production-grade deployment concerns, we'd recommend looking at [Architecture & deployment options](/documentation/explanations/deployment-options/#deploying-on-kubernetes) documentation.
-If you like to review all the available installation parameters, you can check our [reference documentation on GitHub](https://github.com/microcks/microcks-operator/blob/main/README.md).
+If you want more information about available deployment options and production-grade deployment concerns, we recommend looking at [Architecture & deployment options](/documentation/explanations/deployment-options/#deploying-on-kubernetes) documentation.
+If you want to review all the available installation parameters, you can check our [reference documentation on GitHub](https://github.com/microcks/microcks-operator/blob/main/README.md).

 Happy learning!